ELY3M/elys-switch-guide.github.io/docs/extras/sigpatches.md

 &nbsp;

 Method #2
+-->

 &nbsp;

-1. download <a href=https://gbatemp.net/threads/i-heard-that-you-guys-need-some-sweet-patches-for-atmosphere.521164/>Sigpatches from here</a>
+1. download `2.0.0-10.0.0 AMS 0.12.zip` from <a href=https://gbatemp.net/threads/atmosphere-patches-es-fs-and-loader-fusee_primary-only.562812/>Sigpatches from here</a> It will be a `2.0.0-10.0.0 AMS 0.12.zip` download on bottom of the first post in the link.
-2. open `2.0.0-10.0.0.zip` and there will be folder named `2.0.0-10.0.0` inside. go in that folder and drag atmosphere folder to the root of your sd card, overwrite the atmosphere folder.
+2. open `2.0.0-10.0.0 AMS 0.12.zip` and there will be folder named `2.0.0-10.0.0` inside. go in that folder and drag atmosphere folder to the root of your sd card, overwrite the atmosphere folder.
 3. use reboot to payload to reboot atmosphere